Pitson3/UdaConnect/README.md

 ### Steps
 NOTE: Make sure to cd into the udaconnect directory and then run the following commands.
 Besides, make sure the kafka is up and running on port 9092 on your local machine
-The kafka topic named "udaconnect" should also be created for more on setting up kafka refer: https://kafka.apache.org/quickstart
 1. `kubectl apply -f deployment/db-configmap.yaml` - Set up environment variables for the pods
 2. `kubectl apply -f deployment/db-secret.yaml` - Set up secrets for the pods
 3. `kubectl apply -f deployment/postgres.yaml` - Set up a Postgres database running PostGIS